The Accuracy Of Current ADHD Statistics

 Counseling can be highly effective for those living with ADHD symptoms, whether they are an adult or a child.
 Often, counseling is recommended alongside medication for treatment.
 If you want to discuss ADHD statistics in more detail or learn more about treating your condition, consider reaching out to a therapist.

 For those with ADHD, driving to an appointment, remembering your meeting date and time, and keeping consistency can feel stressful.
 If you relate, you might benefit from online counseling.
 Online therapy allows you to meet at a time that feels best for you from any location with an internet connection.
 You can choose a type of therapy that helps you best keep focus, such as video, phone, or live chat sessions.
 Additionally, studies show that internet-based interventions are highly effective in treating ADHD.
-While therapy may not replace medication, it could be valuable in allowing you to learn coping strategies, discuss your experiences, and gain insight.
+While therapy may not replace medication, it could be valuable in allowing you to learn coping strategies, discuss your experiences, learn about other health resources, and gain insight.

 Takeaway